kallaway/100-days-of-code/log.md

 Day 2: February 2, 2019

 **Today's Progress**: Practiced more functions, control flow and closures.
+Also some freecodecamp.

 **Thoughts:** Still very motivated.
 Working at the airport.